Talent acquisition vs recruitment — what’s the difference? They are similar, but not the same.

 When you recruit, you review resumes.
 You look at the background and industry experience of potential hires.
 And, then decide which ones are the best suited for your role.
 During recruitment, you see might meet with applicants a few times, but your interaction ends when they’re hired and onboarded.

 In talent acquisition, you always look for specialists and leaders.
-This is something a resume can’t quantify.
+This is something a resume can’t quantify, considering the rise in the number of AI resume tools available nowadays for creating resumes and cover letters.
 You’re looking for ‘talent.’
 You create a relationship with your talent and often take the time to develop their skills.

 For example, someone with extraordinary social media skills won’t have a certificate highlighting that achievement.
 People with leadership skills don’t always have a degree to prove it.